squashql/squashql/QUERY.md

 ## Measures

 A Measure represents aggregated values and is usually numeric.
-Measure can be splin into two categories:
+Measure can be split into two categories depending on where the calculation is performed.

 - Basic measure
+  - Aggregate measure
+  - Expression measure
 - Calculated measure
   - Elementary operations: addition, subtraction, multiplication and division
+  - Constant
   - Complex operations: comparison

 ### Basic measure

+A basic measure **is always computed by the underlying database**.

+#### Aggregate measure

-A basic measure **is computed by the underlying database** by applying an aggregation function over a list of field values such as avg, count, sum, min, max...
+An aggregate measure is computed by applying an aggregation function over a list of field values such as avg, count, sum, min, max...

-A condition can be applied on aggregate function by using `sumIf` for instance.
+Aggregation can also be applied to only the rows matching a [condition](#filtering) with `sumIf`, `countIf`...

 ```typescript
 import {